rsvim/rfc/4-WindowsAndBuffers/1-FileBuffer.md

 1. It can be either associated with a file on the file system, or detached with no file.

-   > NOTE: The _**file system**_ can be not only a local disk storage, but also a remote file system via network, as long as the operating system manages it well.
-But we would not explicitly handles the network (TCP, UDP, etc) connecting or data transferring.
+   > NOTE: The _**file system**_ can be not only a local disk storage, but also a remote file system via network or protocols.

 2. It has several status, a certain time point has a certain status: